How to Start an LLC in Pennsylvania

 Afterward, you’ll also need to apply for an EIN with an IRS, set up a business bank account, and look into obtaining any necessary licenses, local or industry registrations, and insurance.
 You may also want to prepare an operating agreement, but this step is optional if you register a single-member LLC.

 To begin with, it seems like a lot to handle.
-But in reality, you’ll whizz through all these steps and start an LLC in Pennsylvania in no time!
+But you’ll whizz through all these steps and start an LLC in Pennsylvania in no time.

 When brainstorming a business name for your LLC, make sure that it’s distinct from other businesses registered with the Pennsylvania Department of State (DOS).
 The easiest way to do so is to run your list of ideas through a name search on the PA DOS website.